AbdallahHemdan/Paint-For-Kids/README.md

 Educational games are another enjoyable way for kids teaching.
 In this project (Paint for Kids)👦🔥

-- We Are Going To Build a Simple Application That Enables Kids Draw Fancy shapes And Also Play Some Simple Games With Those Shapes.
+- Our Application is a Simple Application That Enables Kids Draw Fancy shapes And Also Play Some Simple Games With Those Shapes.

 - Our Application Should Help a Kid to Draw a Number Of Figures, Fill